Get to Know Silicon Beach

 Live Work Play Silicon Beach

-Silicon Beach is a relatively recent phenomenon, dating back maybe only as far as late 2011, which is the first significant mention I found by the LA Times (Dot-coms want the beach in their address).
+Silicon Beach is a relatively recent phenomenon, dating back maybe only as far as late 2011, which is the first significant mention I found by the LA Times.

 There was definitely no Silicon Beach when I was a digital tech entrepreneur in the early 2000’s.
 I remember how isolated it felt to be a tech company in LA and trekking down to Orange County to talk money because that was where the bio-tech guys hung out.